 What to do while you wait for therapy

 Please pick and choose between the ideas suggested below.
-We do not expect you to implement them all into your life immediately, simply have a look, try them out, and see what works best for you and your body.
+Try not to put pressure on yourself to implement them all into your life immediately, simply have a look, try them out, and see what works best for you and your body.

-Whether you are in need of some gentle exercise like yoga, or cathartic exercise like cardio, any form of physical activity is good to help get your body moving and can be a great mood booster.
+• Whether you are in need of some gentle exercise like yoga, or cathartic exercise like cardio, any form of physical activity is good to help get your body moving and boost your mood.

-If you can get outside in nature and go for a walk to get some fresh air, this can be particularly beneficial for your mental wellbeing and 'clearing your mind.'
+• Going for a walk to get some fresh air can be beneficial for your mental wellbeing and 'clearing your mind.'

-If you want to enhance the mental wellbeing benefits of your walk, try walking in green spaces like parks and blue spaces like rivers or both!
-These have been shown to have additional mental wellbeing effects on top of physical activity, if you are interested in finding out more click here(look at 3.
+• If you want to enhance the mental wellbeing benefits of your walk, try walking in green spaces like parks and blue spaces like rivers or both!
+If you are interested in finding out more about the positive impacts nature can have on your wellbeing click here(look at 3.
 Contributions of Green and Blue Exercise to Well-Being).

 Good food

-Your gut will appreciate good food, and there are strong links between diet and mood.
-So, what you eat will impact how you feel.
-It is normal to have a disrupted appetite after someone close to you passes away, as this has a physical impact on the body, and can disrupt your body's normal cycle.
+There are strong links between diet and mood so what you eat will impact how you feel.
+It is normal for your appetite to change after someone close to you passes away, as this can disrupt your body's normal cycle.
 This may make you more or less hungry than normal, and both are natural and completely normal reactions to grief.

 Sleep

 It is common for your body to feel exhausted during this time, so it is important to provide your body with more opportunities to rest.
 Try creating a consistent bedtime routine that allows your body to settle and relax before attempting to sleep.
-Aim to get 7-9 good quality hours of sleep most evenings.
+Aim to get 7-9 good quality hours of sleep at night, and allow yourself to rest during the day if you feel you need to.

 Lettie, one of our interns describes her experience of meditation: